hanze-hbo-ict/programmeren/readings/bug_and_crash.md

 ---
 title: A Bug and a Crash
-subject: Onverwachte fouten met tellen
+description: Onverwachte fouten met tellen
+points: 5
 ---

 # A Bug and a Crash